 – threatened victims pays money using bitcoin to the extorter

-As seen above the blackmailer attempts to extort the user for some supposed personal actions that could be “embarrassing” etc. Thing is that the blackmailer holds no such data and in reality is scamming the user.
+In a recent story uploaded on Twitter, a blackmailer attempts to extort a user for some supposed personal actions that could be “embarrassing” etc. Thing is that the blackmailer holds no such data and in reality is scamming the user.
 With that said it seems this blackmailer is achieving some success.

 The address attempting to blackmail users within the 3 days of activity has garnered around 1 bitcoin from victims but has not yet moved any of the funds.
 We will continue to monitor the flow of the funds and update accordingly but as soon as the blackmail was reported to the AMLT Network, we analyzed the legitimacy of the data and then implemented it into the Coinfirm AML Platform.
 Now anyone using the Coinfirm Platform can see the risk associated with the address and funds and act accordingly.
 Majority of funds from such actions end up on major exchanges, this serves as another use case of how AMLT can not only help fight these actions but help prevent other entities from taking on the risk associated to the entity and funds.